 Independent analytical ability and language use are practised in the Creative Writing module, which entails writing short fictional texts linked to the literature, as well as more factual texts such as essays and reviews of literature and theatre.

-At second-cycle level we have a range of courses and a Master's programme on which students receive training in writing for the general public in publications for culture and the arts or similar.
+At Master's (second-cycle) level we have a range of courses and a Master's programme on which students receive training in writing for the general public in publications for culture and the arts or similar.
 These studies may lead the student into research.
-(Admission Spring 2014.)
+(Admission spring terms).